substrait-io/substrait-js/README.md

 # susbtrait-js
 Typescript typings for Substrait specifications.
-Also provides a parser for translating substrait plans.
+Also provides a parser for translating substrait plans and a CLI tool to visualize substrait plans.

 Substrait is cross-language specification for data compute operations, composed primarily of:
 1. a formal specification